 - Expanded foam insulation (EPS), often called “beadboard”: per rating of about 3 for -1-in. panels, 1.5 for 2-in.

 Asphalt Felt.
 The old standby, often called “tar paper,” allows drying with a perm rating of of approximately 5 (more when wet) and blocks water effectively on a vertical wall, making it an effective sheathing wrap .
 The modern felt papers are made from recycled cardboard and sawdust rather than traditional cotton rags, but have similar properties.
 Like older felt paper, the substrate is saturated with asphalt or bitumen.

 Asphalt felt has other desirable qualities as well.
 If water leaks into a wall, the asphalt felt will tend to soak up the excess water (as will lumber and wood products like plywood), helping to store the water until drying conditions improve.
-Also, once wet, the permeability asphalt felt actually rises from 5 to as much as 60, further promoting rapid drying.
+Also, once wet, the permeability of asphalt felt actually rises from 5 to as high as 60, further promoting rapid drying.
 This is the same characteristic engineered into some of the hi-tech “smart” sheathing wraps.
-In contrast, plastic housewrap does not absorb water and tends to trap liquid water (although it will permit slow drying by letting water vapor pass through.
+In contrast, plastic housewrap does not absorb water and tends to trap liquid water (although it will permit slow drying by letting water vapor pass through).

 While plastic housewraps now dominate the market, some contractors have returned to asphalt felt as a weather barrier on sidewalls.
 In addition to its good water-management characteristics described above, some people find that felt paper is easier to install because of its rigidity and narrow 3-foot roll width and easier to properly tie into flashings.
 Felt, however, will tear if not handled carefully, and tends to get brittle and deteriorate from UV if left exposed to sunlight for